xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 4. Click **Save changes**.

 That's it.
-Now your store visitors should be able to select product options using color swatches:
+Now your store visitors should be able to see the color swatches on the storefront:
    ![cus-color-swatches.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/cus-color-swatches.png)

 ### Adding Color Swatches to Products Using Product Class Attributes